AltEGE/CS105-Projects/README.md

 Games:

 Play a variety of mini-games like:
-Blackjack

-High Roll
-Roulette
-Rock-Paper-Scissors
-Card Matching
-Earn chips by winning games.
+Blackjack, High Roll, Roulette, Rock-Paper-Scissors, Card Matching.
+Trying to earn chips by winning games.

 Store: